AIBC

 Mutual Recognition Agreement (MRA)

 The AIBC participates in a number of MRAs.
 These MRAs are formal agreements between architectural regulators in different jurisdictions to mutually recognize the architectural credentials and qualifications of their registrants, and to provide a path for them to obtain registration across participating jurisdictions.
+Qualification requirements vary for each MRA; please review detailed information on how you may qualify for AIBC registration.

 This section provides information for architects registered outside of British Columbia who are looking to become registered with the AIBC.
 If you are an Architect AIBC and you are seeking registration/licensure in another jurisdiction, please see Professional Mobility.
+If you are registered in a jurisdiction not covered by any of the MRAs described here, you may qualify for registration through Alternative Qualifications.

 Registration with the AIBC under an MRA